Dronnikkl/GNSS-spoofing-detection/README.md

 In this NMEA logs must be include $GPGSV strings.
 Because I analyze levels of satellites signal and try to detect «spoofing».

+If investigations with experemental NMEA data will be pasted, the project will have future.

 So I`am interesting in community help.
 #Algoritm
 Algoritm is build on some tests: